umbraco/rfcs/RFC_CREATION.md

 * The RFC should be a proposal, whether this is a technical proposal or an idea, it must propose an outcome.
 * All topics for the RFC based on [the template](0000-rfc-template.md) must be known in advance of creating the RFC.

-__Important__: _When submitting an RFC, it is the Author's responsibility to keep the RFC updated based on feedback made on the RFC.
-Therefor the Author must be willing to take on this responsibility before submitting an RFC and/or allow collaboration on their PR with other Authors._

 ## Instructions

 * Fork this repository